AmirulOm/tensorflow_capi_sample/README.md

 bazel test -c opt tensorflow/tools/lib_package:libtensorflow_test # note that this will take very long to compile bazel build -c opt tensorflow/tools/lib_package:libtensorflow_test
 ```
  Let me **WARN** you again.
-It takes 2 hours to compile on a VM with Ubuntu with 6 Core configuration.
-My friend with a 2 core laptop basicly frozed trying to compile this.
-Here an advice.
-Run in some server with good CPU/RAM.
+It takes 2 hours to compile on a VM with Ubuntu in a 6-core configuration.
+My friend with a 2-core laptop basically froze trying to compile this.
+Here is an advice.
+Run on a server with a powerful CPU and RAM.

-copy the file at `bazel-bin/tensorflow/tools/lib_package/libtensorflow.tar.gz` and paste to you're desired folder. untar it like below:
+copy the file at `bazel-bin/tensorflow/tools/lib_package/libtensorflow.tar.gz` and paste it to your desired folder.
+Untar it as follows:
 ```
 tar -C /usr/local -xzf libtensorflow.tar.gz
 ```
 I untar it at my home folder instead of at `/usr/local` as I was just trying it out.

 CONGRATULATION!!
-YOU MADE IT. compiling tensorflow at least.
+YOU MADE IT. at least for compiling tensorflow.

 # 2. Simple model with Python

-For this step, we will create a model using `tf.keras.layers` class and saved the model for us to load later use C API.
-Refer the full code at `model.py` in the [repo](https://github.com/AmirulOm/tensorflow_capi_sample/blob/master/model.py).
+In this step, we will build a model with the `tf.keras.layers` class and save it to be loaded later with the C API.
+Refer to the full code at `model.py` in the [repo](https://github.com/AmirulOm/tensorflow_capi_sample/blob/master/model.py).

 ## Step A: Write the model
 here is simple model where is has a custom `tf.keras.layers.Model`, with single `dense` layer.
 Which is initialized with `ones`.
 Hence the output of this model (from the `def call()`) will produce an output that is similar to the input.